Skip to main content

 • Does this operation have itself together?

 That's why the small stuff matters more than owners expect.
-A dead Google+ link in the footer isn't just a broken link — it signals neglect.
-A stock-photo practice site isn't just boring — it hides whatever's actually different about the business.
-A link-in-bio page instead of a real site isn't just a shortcut — it quietly tells people you don't really own your online home base.
+A dead Google+ link in the footer signals neglect.
+A stock-photo practice site hides whatever's actually different about you.
+A link-in-bio page instead of a real site quietly tells people you don't really own your online home base.

 The local problem underneath the design problem